itdxer/klarna-task/README.md

 In addition to training the model and storing it in the `models/` folder this script will create a `data/test_predictions.csv` file which contains predictions for the test data.
 Quality of the model could be assessed from the cross validation scores.

-2. Test REST API server
+4. Test REST API server

 ```bash
 $ docker-compose up rest-api
 ```

-Send test request in order to make sure that API works
+Send test request in order to make sure that API works (sends to localhost:5000)

 ```bash
 $ ./test/send_valid_request.sh